hezronokwach/ascii-art-web-stylize/README.md

 2. **Form Validation**:
    - When the server receives the `POST` request, it first validates the input to ensure that the text is not empty and that the selected banner is one of the predefined options.
-   - If the validation fails, the server responds with a `400 Bad Request` status code, and the user is prompted to correct their input.
+   - If the validation fails, the server responds with a `400 Bad Request` status code, and the user is prompted to input ascii characters only.

 3. **Processing the Input**:
    - If the input passes validation, the server uses the selected banner style to retrieve a corresponding character map.
 Each banner style has a different set of character designs for representing text.